BigDataIA-Fall2023-Team3/Assignment-4/README.md

 # Assignment-4 : Snowflake Data Engineering and Streamlit Analytics Project

 Welcome to the Snowflake Data Engineering and Streamlit Analytics Project repository!
 This project aims to demonstrate the integration of Snowflake, a cloud-based data warehousing platform, with Streamlit, a Python framework for building data applications.
-The goal is to process and analyze datasets stored in Snowflake using Streamlit's natural language to SQL query capabilities
+The goal is to process and analyze datasets stored in Snowflake using Streamlit's natural language to SQL query capabilities.

 ## Componenets: